hw-ju/Tutorial_AF2_NIM_Brev/README.md

 This tutorial mainly combines instructions from [Deploying NIMs on Brev](https://docs.nvidia.com/brev/latest/deploying-nims.html) section of the Brev doc and [Quickstart Guide](https://docs.nvidia.com/nim/bionemo/alphafold2/latest/quickstart-guide.html) section of AF2 NIM doc.
 For more details, please refer to those docs.
 It is also highly recommended to go through the rest of Brev doc and AF2 NIM doc.

 ### Creat Brev Account
 Create an account on Brev if you haven't already.
-You can do this by clicking the “Create an account” button in the top right corner of the [Brev Console](https://console.brev.dev/org/org-2tcmRZuGMBx9Wlh2bxmuIdGb6UN/environments).
+You can do this by clicking the “Create an account” button in the top right corner of the Brev Console [console.brev.dev](https://console.brev.dev/org/org-2tcmRZuGMBx9Wlh2bxmuIdGb6UN/environments).

 ### Install Brev CLI
 - Follow [Installation Instructions](https://docs.nvidia.com/brev/latest/brev-cli.html#installation-instructions) for Mac, Linux and Windows.